rubyworks/tapout/README.md

 ## Usage

+To learn more about using Tapout, please see the [wiki](https://github.com/rubyworks/tapout/wiki).
+It provides more detailed information on how to put Tapout to work for you using your prefered testing framework and build tool.
+What follows here is a very general overview of usage.

 To use TAPOUT you need either a plugin for your current test framework, or use of a test framework that supports TAP-Y/J out of the box.
 You can find a [list of plugins here](https://github.com/rubyworks/tapout/wiki)